How MARCUS Reviews Sources

 - narrow the question

-- improve the project corpus
+- improve the project library

 - remove conflicting or outdated files